scenariomartin/EnglishWords/words.md

 dive ,cave diving is perhaps one of the most dangerous endeavors.  [ɪnˈdɛvə]
                      :maybe might
-surge :wave ,the waves of color of the wild flowers mixed with the waves of sound.
+surge :wave ,the waves of color of the wild flowers mixed with the waves of sound. foam ,trimmed with lace as pale as foam.
 /
 oversea overseas
 voyage  ,what happened on that fatal voyage.